gvwilson/sensibleadventures/bookster/bookster.md

 "Did you tell his last apprentice that too?"
 Erileine asked bitterly.

 Thomas smiled thinly.
-"No.  What I told *him* was that if I ever saw him again, I'd put his eyes out with my thumbs."
+"No.  I told *him* that if he ever got in my way again I'd put his eyes out with my thumbs."
 He nodded farewell politely and, whistling, went on his way.

 Erileine's anger dissipated as quickly as it had come, leaving her